doc4d/4d-web-studio/docs/API/web-event.md

 ![alt-text](img/web-event-2.png)

-To attach an `onmouseover` event to an Input Text component that displays the information:
+This is done by attaching an `onmouseover` event to an Input Text component that displays the information:

 ![alt-text](img/web-event-1.png)